n-verbitsky/postmanCourse/src/homeworks/homework2/homework2.md

   * Project created on step 1
   * All other projects with project name length > length of project name from step 1

+Note:
+* Get extra points for doing all those actions in 1 Request item [e.g there is only 1 request in your collection]